sophiaj5/EDA-Project/README.md

 ### Style Guide and Suggested Resources

-[Tim Dwyer](https://www.linkedin.com/in/jtimdwyer/) (former DSI student and TA) put together [this style guide](./tim_style_guide.md).
+[Project Overview Guidelines](./project-overview-guidelines.md) have been included for you in this repository.
 Some recommendations are geared toward future projects (which will include modeling and span multiple notebooks), but generally these are great recommendations.

+In addition, the [Readme Template] provides examples and advice for writing a problem statement and structuring your readme file.
+Note, in order for your readme to automatically display in github, it must be named `README.md`.
+So, before submitting, make sure to delete this one and replace it with your own!

 Here's a link on [how to give a good lightning talk](https://www.semrush.com/blog/16-ways-to-prepare-for-a-lightning-talk/), which provides some good recommendations for short presentations.